wp-plugins/advanced-widgets/readme.txt

 Stable tag: 1.0.2
 License: -

-* Add widgets in sidebar and then assign it any where you are going to show!
-Never been easier to customize the widgets section!
-* Agrega widgets en cualquier sidebar y luego asignale donde se van a mostrar!
-Nunca fue más fácil personalizar la sección de widgets!

 == Description ==

 * Add widgets in sidebar and then assign it any where you are going to show!
 Never been easier to customize the widgets section!